NodeDC/nodedc.github.com/events/_posts/2012-07-17-august-meetup.md

 NodeDC usually meets once a month, on the third Wednesday of the month.
 For updates follow [@NodeDC](http://twitter.com/nodedc) on Twitter, join our [meetup group](http://www.meetup.com/node-dc/), and/or watch us on [github](https://github.com/nodedc/nodedc.github.com).

 We are looking for people to give five minute lightning talks on topics related to node - projects built on it, coding and performance tricks, and anything that could be of interest.
-If you'd like to give a talk, send a message to [@NodeDC](http://twitter.com/nodedc) on Twitter or [through meetup](http://www.meetup.com/node-dc/) and we’ll add you to the lineup!
+If you'd like to give a talk, send a message to us at [@NodeDC](http://twitter.com/nodedc) or through [meetup](http://www.meetup.com/node-dc/suggestion/) and we’ll add you to the lineup!